Updated: March 24th, 2026

 What Are Required Minimum Distributions (RMDs)?

 The SECURE 2.0 Act changed the age that your RMDs need to start.
 According to the IRS, once you reach age 73, you must begin taking required minimum distributions (RMDs) from your pre-tax 401(k) or any pre-tax retirement account.
+These used to start at age 70.5.

 - Your first RMD must be taken by April 1st of the year following the year you turn 73.